originphp/framework/docs/models-callbacks.md

 ## afterValidate

 This is called after the data has been validated, even if validation fails this callback is executed.
-You can get the validation errors from the entity by calling `hasErrors` on the entity.
+You can get the validation errors from the entity by calling `errors` on the entity.

 ```php
 public function afterValidate(Entity $entity,bool $success){